New web standards for frictionless payment experience on the web.

 Better developer experience

-Easy integration: Web Payments can be extended from an existing native payment app or a web-based payment app.
+Easy integration: Web Payments can be extended from an existing platform-specific payment app or a web-based payment app.

 Standards: The protocol and data format for exchanging information with merchants is standardized and doesn't require deep integration.